 Linoleum

-Jackson Summer is a mythical adventure that happened one summer and that I documented while living it.
+Jackson Summer is a mythical adventure that happened one summer and that I wrote about while living it.
 It's a part of the story that isn't ready to be told, but there are a few pieces I would still like to share.
 This is one.

-When I can, in this moment or any other, listen to Brian Fallon and Jared Hart cover NOFX from many years ago and many countries away that narrates a memory of my own so vivid that it brings me to tears, there is no time or space.
+When I can listen to Brian Fallon and Jared Hart cover NOFX from years ago and countries away and it narrates a memory so vivid that it brings me to tears and enters my art, there is no time or space.

-He must have seen that I was confused and alone at a Rome train station and he approached me with so much kindness to see if he could help.
+He must have seen that I was confused and alone at a Rome train station.
+He approached me with so much kindness to see if he could help.

 He didn’t speak English and I didn’t speak Italian but we managed to communicate in French.
 We figured out that I had the wrong time by an hour and I was just about to miss my train.